Ely, Minnesota: History

 The first Europeans to explore the area were fur traders who made their way into the wilderness in search of furs.
 But it was the Lake Vermillion gold rush that brought the first large numbers of pioneers to the area in 1865.
 Although hardly any gold was ever found, it was discovered that the area did contain large deposits of iron ore.
 Thousands of new immigrants were arriving in America at that time, and many of them came to the area later known as the Minnesota Iron Range, looking for work.

 When the Duluth, Missabe and Iron Range Railway laid tracks extending the rails from Tower to Ely in 1888, Ely began mining operations with the opening of the Chandler Mine.
 Ore was shipped by rail to docks on Lake Superior in Two Harbors and Duluth.
 From there it was shipped by lake freighter for processing in Ashtabula and other points in Ohio.

 That year the miners incorporated the town of Florence, population 177, near the east side of Shagawa Lake on a site now known as Spaulding.
 Florence was named after the daughter of the Chandler mine's Captain Jack Pengilly (also the town's first mayor).
-After ore was discovered farther west, the town relocated, changing its name as well.
-Since it was discovered that the name "Florence" was already used by another village in Minnesota, "Ely" was chosen in honor of mining executive Samuel B. Ely, a big promoter of Vermilion Range ore who lived in Michigan.
+After ore was discovered farther west, the town relocated and subsequently changed its name to Ely.
+Since the name "Florence" was already in use by another village in Minnesota, "Ely" was chosen to honor of mining executive Samuel B. Ely, a big promoter of Vermilion Range ore who lived in Michigan.
 (He is not known to have visited his namesake town.)
 In 2020, The Ely Echo wrote:

 The name Ely stems from the "Isle of Eels," a wetlands near Cambridge, England.
-In historic times,those lakes swarmed with the slithery fish (similar to eelpout) that provided sustenance for ancestors of Samuel B. Ely.
+In historic times, those lakes swarmed with the slithery fish (similar to eelpout) that provided sustenance for ancestors of Samuel B. Ely.
 His clan arrived in the states (from Ely, England) in the 1600s (one ancestor was a close associate of George Washington).
 Samuel, a mining executive, financed the railroad to Ely in 1888 which launched our town.
 He embraced Ojibwe culture and applied native names to some of his mining projects, including Ontonagon (hunting river) & Ishpeming (heaven), Michigan.
 Samuel's great grandson, Courtland Ely III, was Grand Marshal at Ely's 1988 Centennial Parade, stayed with Schurkes at Wintergreen & was given keys to the city by Gov. Rudy Perpich (an Iron Ranger from Hibbing).